120347 Salacia

-Salacia (minor-planet designation: 120347 Salacia) is a large trans-Neptunian object (TNO) and possible dwarf planet in the Kuiper belt that is probably between 800 km and 875 km in diameter.
-It was discovered on 22 September 2004, by American astronomers Henry Roe, Michael Brown and Kristina Barkume at the Palomar Observatory in California, United States.
-Salacia orbits the Sun at an average distance that is slightly greater than that of Pluto.
-It was named after the Roman goddess Salacia and has a single known moon, Actaea.
-Salacia and Actaea form a binary system where both bodies are tidally locked to each other, similar to Pluto and Charon.
+120347 Salacia (provisional designation ') is a large trans-Neptunian object in the Kuiper belt.
+It was discovered on 22 September 2004 by American astronomers Henry G. Roe, Michael E. Brown, and Kristina Barkume using the Hale Reflector at the Palomar Observatory.
+Its discovery was officially announced in May 2005.
+Salacia orbits the Sun at an average distance slightly greater than that of Pluto, and is classified as a hot cubewano or a scattered–extended object.
+It was named after the Roman sea goddess Salacia.